iltempo/rulesio/README.md

 * send yourself an email or a mobile push message
 * send a user an email or a mobile push message
 * create a ticket in your ticketing system
-* add a data point to a Librato graph
+* add a data point to a Librato or StatsMix graph
 * tag a user in WhenAUser, or in your CRM
 * segment a user in your email campaign tool